-EU-OPENCREEN is a European Research Infrastructure Consortium (ERIC) founded in April 2018 by seven European Countries: the Czech Republic, Finland, Germany, Latvia, Norway, Poland and Spain.
-Denmark became a full member in the beginning of 2019 and Portugal joined in the beginning of 2022.
+EU-OPENCREEN is a European Research Infrastructure Consortium (ERIC) founded in April 2018 by seven European Countries: the Czech Republic, Finland, Germany, Latvia, Norway, Poland, Spain and Sweden .
+Denmark became a full member in the beginning of 2019 and Portugal and Sweden joined in 2022.
 More countries are preparing their participation.

 EU-OPENSCREEN will collaboratively develop novel molecular tool compounds with external users from various disciplines of the life sciences.
 EU-OPENSCREEN has no bias towards target families, biological topics or models.
 EU-OPENSCREEN explicitly advocates wide-ranging projects that will enhance cross-fertilization between disciplines.